Robinterra/yama/README.md

 ## What is comming soon ?
 chronological order
-1. Better Properties - (Get/Set can current not use, make it usable)
-2. Array, LinkListand List in Framework
+1. Array, LinkListand List in Framework
-3. How to add a new Assembly this Language - docu
+2. How to add a new Assembly this Language - docu
-4. Show in a Blog little projects with yama - my own reason.
+3. Show in a Blog little projects with yama - my own reason.
  * You want support me or you have ideas then please send me a email: robin.dandrea@gmail.com / robin.dandrea@versalitic.com

 ## What can current use?